 Another problem that arises when people wear braces is that they are asked to halt certain activities in their life.
 For example, let's say that you play lacrosse, football, ice hockey or some other type of contact sport.
 Braces on the front of your teeth can prove dangerous for yourself or for other people.
 You may need to wear some sort of gear to cover them up, or you may have to stop playing the sport for a protracted period of time.
 When the braces are behind your teeth, this issue does not exist.

 Behind-the-teeth braces provide you with a freedom that other styles do not.
-To find out if you or your kids qualify for this program, give Beecroft Orthodontics a call today at 540-898-2200 to schedule an appointment.
+To find out if you or your kids qualify for this program, give Beecroft Orthodontics a call today on: 540-898-2200 to schedule an appointment.